jamescherti/outline-indent.el/README.md

 The `outline-indent.el` Emacs package provides a minor mode for Emacs that enables **code folding and outlining based on indentation levels**.

-It is designed for users who prefer organizing their text or code through indentation and leverages outline-minor-mode to automatically detects and folds sections according to their indentation hierarchy.
+It leverages outline-minor-mode to automatically detects and folds sections according to their indentation hierarchy.

 The `outline-indent.el` Emacs package offers a similar functionality to Vim's `set foldmethod=indent` setting.
 Just as in Vim, it allows to fold and unfold code sections based on their indentation levels.